 Click here to view the press release video.

 Adventure: The value of risk in children's play

 by Joan Almon

 This booklet is an exploration of why children need adventurous play and how they successfully cope with it through risk-assessment.
-Click here for a sample of the book, including the introduction.

 Growing Interest in Adventure Play

 Recently there has been a lot of media attention on adventure play, especially because of Hanna Rosin's March 2014 Atlantic article about The Land and other adventure playgrounds.
 Click here to see a roundup of articles and interviews reflecting the growing interest in adventure play.

 In October 2013, Joan Almon visited The Land, the adventure playground in Wales.
 The BBC ran a piece about it, which can be viewed here.